Skip to Content

 This stage show takes places twice each evening in front of the castle (on nights with a Christmas party, one takes place before the party and again during the party) and includes a bit of dialogue between the Frozen characters, including Olaf.

-The finale of this stage show is the lighting of the castle which is beautiful.
+The finale of this stage show is the lighting of the castle using projections, which is beautiful.

 Find a spot in The Hub area (the closer to the castle the better) about 30 minutes beforehand to make sure you get a spot to see the show.